The famous road to Brighton kicks off with a small service area hidden in the trees.

 Short stay customer parking is available for all vehicles.
 No overnight parking is available.

 This information is provided to us by third parties.
 You should always check with staff on site.

 Trivia and History

 Plans for a service area here were first put forward by Mobil in 1986.
 These plans included a filling station and motorists restaurant.
-The site opened in 1987 next to the original A23 London Road as Handcross services with a Mobil filling station and was later joined by an AJ's restaurant in 1990.
-In 1993, that road was shifted west, which meant the old service area was still accessible - albeit with a long sliproad.
+The site opened in 1987 next to the original A23 London Road with a Mobil filling station, and it was later joined by an AJ's restaurant in July 1990.
+In 1993, that road was shifted west, which meant the old service area was still accessible - albeit with a long slip road.

 The AJ's went onto become the Handcross South branch of Little Chef in 1997 before closing in 2005.
 The restaurant later became Cherries Cafe and then Crama Romaneasca, which had stopped trading in 2020 and currently lies abandoned.

 MFG currently hold planning permission to build a Starbucks Drive Thru on the existing HGV parking area to the rear of the sales building.
 As part of the works, the HGV parking area and electric vehicle charging point would be relocated as well as removal of the existing jet wash.

 |Pease Pottage (3 miles)||Services on the A23||Jeremy's Corner (northbound, 3 miles)|